wdclayton/owncloud-documentation/quickstart.md

 The purpose of this quick start guide is to bring an instance of ownCloud 10 into production.
 The topics of user management and client software deployment are also discussed.

 This document is specific to RHEL 7.
-For instructions using other Linux distributions please see your vendor's documentation or visit the ownCloud vendor-neutral documentation for a detailed walk-through of this entire process and more.
+For instructions using other Linux distributions please see your vendor's documentation or visit the [ownCloud vendor-neutral documentation](https://doc.owncloud.com/server/admin_manual/installation/manual_installation.html) for a detailed walk-through of this entire process and more.

 ## Prerequisites

-For our purposes we will be utilizing rpm's built-in package dependency resolution.
+This section details the commands to install all necessary RPM packages.
 See the full list of [ownCloud's prerequisite's here](https://doc.owncloud.com/server/admin_manual/installation/manual_installation.html#prerequisites).

 ### Enable the RHEL7 software repository